 A vocational pathway that is built up with a variety of practical and visual opportunities for students to reach their full potential.
 Built on a foundation of English and Mathematic lessons which will prepare students to improve their functional skills in readiness for exams in year 11.

-students will have the opportunity to have dedicated interventions and additional support to bridge the gap between any education they have missed in previous years.
+Students will have the opportunity to have dedicated interventions and additional support to bridge the gap between any education they have missed in previous years.

-As well as having the opportunity to access these core subjects, specialist subject teachers will deliver a number of examination subjects across the curriculum which include: Science, ICT, PE, Performing Arts, Art, Design technology and woodwork, Learning for Life and PSHE.
+As well as having the opportunity to access these core subjects, specialist subject teachers will deliver a number of examination subjects across the curriculum which include: Science, ICT, PE, Performing Arts, Art, Design Technology and Woodwork, Learning for Life and PSHE.

-Each student in Key stage 4 will also have access to a careers and employability specialist and have regular transition meetings to prepare them for adulthood and the next chapter in their education.
+Each student in Key Stage 4 will also have access to a careers and employability specialist and have regular transition meetings to prepare them for adulthood and the next chapter in their education.